-3) Are you doing things that point you to the direction that excite you more?
+3) Are you doing things that point you in a direction that excites you more?

-I interviewed Jodi Ettenberg who writes a fantastic travel and food blog called Legal Nomads.
-Her site is really worth checking out!
-It is probably one of the most genuine and personality-filled blogs I've came across so far.
+I interviewed Jodi Ettenberg who writes a fantastic travel and food blog called Legal Nomads it is probably one of the most genuine and personality-filled blogs I’ve came across so far.
 She went from being a successful NYC based commercial lawyer to traveling the world for 8 years.

 It is a good idea to make a list of things that excite you and not just expect those moments to happen.
 This will equip you to become better in spotting the opportunities that might lead to a more fulfilling direction in your life.

-4) List what is 'Hot' and what is 'Cold'
+4) “I don’t know what I want” – List what is ‘Hot’ and what is ‘Cold’

 We used to play a game called ‘It’s Getting Hotter’ when we were kids.
 One would hide an object in a room and the others would have to find it based on tips such as ‘Hot’, ‘Hotter’ or ‘Cold’.
 If you were in the ‘Cold’ area of the room you had to move to another part and try to discover if it would be a success.
 Staying in the ‘Cold’ would not bring results as your friends would move around and most certainly get the ‘It’s Getting Hotter’ call soon enough.
 Sometimes one ended up searching the whole room before succeeding.